bypedroneres/Sticky-Notes/README.md

 * <b>Create Sticky Notes:</b> Users can create new sticky notes by simply clicking on a "New Note" button.
 Each note can contain text, allowing users to jot down reminders, ideas, or any other information.
-* <b>Color Picker:<b> Users can change the color background of any note, just clicking on the color picker below the notes.
+* <b>Color Picker:</b> Users can change the color background of any note, just clicking on the color picker below the notes.
 * <b>Drag and Drop:</b> The sticky notes are draggable, allowing users to rearrange them on the virtual canvas.
 This feature enables flexible organization and customization.
 * <b>Edit and Delete:</b> Users can easily edit the content of a sticky note by clicking on it.
 Additionally, a delete option is available to remove unwanted notes from the canvas.
 * <b>Save and Load:</b> The website provides the ability to save the sticky notes locally or on a server, allowing users to retrieve their notes even after closing the browser or refreshing the page.